-The main aim of the Bern Convention is the conservation of wild fauna and flora and their associated natural habitats.
-Gatherers of fungi and lichens can contribute to the fulfilment of this aim through conservation of populations of fungi and lichens by caring for their habitats, assisting in monitoring and research, and raising public awareness for conservation issues.
-Thus, recreational gatherers of fungi and lichens have, through their activities and engagement, an important role to play in the conservation of biodiversity.
+The main aim of the Bern Convention is the conservation of wild fauna and flora and their associated natural habitats, which include fungi.
+Gatherers of fungi can contribute to the fulfilment of this aim through conservation of populations of fungi by caring for their habitats, assisting in monitoring and research, and raising public awareness for conservation issues.

-This Charter provides a non-binding set of principles and guidelines for recreational and commercial gatherers of fungi and lichens, as well as regulators and managers.
-These address common principles and good practices for sustainable gathering of fungi and lichen species in Europe, and also aim to help fulfil the commitments of European States on conservation through use of components of biodiversity as laid down in the CBD, as advised by the AAPG (see 3.2 Appendix 2) and the Malawi Principles for the Ecosystem Approach 51 (see 3.3 Appendix 3).
+This Charter provides a non-binding set of principles and guidelines for recreational and commercial gatherers of fungi, as well as regulators and managers.
+These address common principles and good practices for sustainable gathering of fungi species in Europe, and also aim to help fulfil the commitments of European States on conservation through use of components of biodiversity as laid down in the CBD, as advised by the $AAPG^{36}$ (see 3.2 Appendix 2) and the Malawi Principles for the Ecosystem Approach 51 (see 3.3 Appendix 3).

-By endorsing this Charter, the Standing Committee to the Bern Convention recognizes and promotes sustainable gathering as a legitimate use of fungi and lichen resources and as an important tool in biodiversity conservation.
+By endorsing this Charter, the Standing Committee to the Bern Convention recognizes that sustainable gathering is a legitimate use of fungi resources and can be an important tool for biodiversity conservation.